Biodiversity Input-Output for Supply Chain & Operations Evaluation

 - What could the new purchasing strategy of my business mean for our impact on biodiversity?

-- What commodity purchased by my business do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?
+- What commodity, investments, or financial products, purchased or provided by my business, do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?

-BioScope makes use of Exiobase v 2.2, enabling you to select commodities and resources purchased from 170 sectors in 43 countries (27 EU countries and all large economies outside the EU), covering the largest part of global economic activities.
+BioScope makes use of Exiobase v 3.4, enabling you to select commodities and resources purchased from 163 sectors in 44 countries, and 5 Rest of World regions, thus covering all global economic activities.
 The resulting impacts on biodiversity are calculated with the ReCiPe method, which was specially adapted for BioScope and includes the following impact drivers:

 - Terrestrial acidification